MarinaNasser/The-Oxford-IIIT-Pet/Docs/Documentation.md

 - **Test Accuracy:** 89.864%

 ### 2nd Trial
-I wanted to push for higher accuracy so i tried the ResNet50 without any extra layers
+I wanted to push for higher accuracy so i tried the ResNet50 Pretrained model.

 ### Using Adam Optimizer